ynnckth/creative-coding/README.md

 # Creative Coding
-A collection of creative coding projects and experiments.
+A collection of creative coding projects and experiments using p5 (processing).

 > https://ynnckth.github.io/creative-coding/